KINGCODDER/Amazon-Clone/README.md

-⚡This is a unfinised Project ⚡
+⚡This is an unfinised Project ⚡

 🌟Plan for the Project.
 1️⃣ Create the clone of the Amazon nav-bar [✅Done]